I learned this easy pie cake recipe few years back, in a cooking school in Santa Fe, New Mexico.

 - Brown sugar – for that subtle caramelized flavor

-- Spices – the alway appreciated combo of cinnamon & nutmeg
+- Spices – the always appreciated combo of cinnamon & nutmeg

 The apple walnut pie cake is a great every-day coffee cake to have in your repertoire, but you can also whip it out for Thanksgiving, with a scoop of ice cream on top.